gideon-ai/gideon/How-can-I-contribute.md

 ### What is the vision?

-Gideon's vision is to let people turn ideas into enterprise-grade products using the best coding practices.
+Gideon's vision is to be a coding assistant that lets people turn ideas into enterprise-grade products using the best coding practices.

 ## How Can I Contribute?

-### Search Queries
+### Conversations with Gideon

+Imagine you are speaking with a coding assitant that can help you build anything you want.
+How are you going to start the conversation?

 What kind of ML functionality do you want to build?
 Is it building a Transformer model?
 Is it visualizing a continuous variable?